Z3ZEL/seed-tracking/README.md

   ```plaintext
   m:x,s:x,v:x
   ```
-  m stand for the number of seeds in the master images, s for the number of seeds in the slave images and v for the velocity of the seeds.
+  m stand for the number of seeds in the main images, s for the number of seeds in the worker images and v for the velocity of the seeds.
 If you don't know the real velocity of the seed on the sample you can put `-1`.

   To run the test you can run the following command :
   ```bash